Do I Pay My Deductible When I’m Not At Fault?

 The short answer?
 Maybe.
 You can choose to wait until the at-fault driver’s insurance company connects with you and pays for your damages, but that method is rarely swift.
 Your other option, if you want to get the process rolling so you’re back on the road quicker, is to file a claim with your insurance company, pay your deductible and have them cover the remaining costs for damages.

 But it doesn’t seem fair to have to pay for an accident that wasn’t your fault, right?
-That’s where deductible recovery comes into play.
+That’s where deductible recovery and subrogation comes into play.

 What Is Deductible Recovery?

 With deductible recovery, American Family will work through a process called subrogation.
 Subrogation is the insurance world’s way of saying, “we’re working on getting your deductible back because the accident wasn’t your fault.”